 You can watch the hand in its entirety here above, with commentary from No Gamble, No Future’s Jeff Platt and Brent Hanks

 With Persson a likely candidate to want to eradicate this memory from his recent poker experiences as quickly as possible, there’s no doubt that the favorite to take part in a $2 million pot on a televised stream would be Persson.
 But would he be your pick to win that pot?
 After this most ambitious of attempts was snuffed out by Antonius, it’s hard to call it.

-Antonius himself doesn’t come out of the woodwork for any old game, but PokerGO is really doing an excellent job of escalating the level of their cash game output.
-High Stakes Poker has replaced Gabe Kaplan with Nick Schulman but has the potential for a mammoth pot, too, although if it had happened, it would have been hard for the production team to keep it under wraps.
+Antonius himself doesn’t come out of the woodwork for any old game, but PokerGO is really making a good job of escalating the level of their cash game output.
+High Stakes Poker has replaced Gabe Kaplan with Nick Schulman but has the potential for a mammoth pot too, although if it had happened, it would have been hard for the production team to keep it under wraps.